GuttatusNodulus/super-duper-system/README.md

 First steps on GitHub !

-Hopping to learn a lot
+Hoping to learn a lot